Alligators, Art and the Tamiami Trail – The Everglades Trail – A Backroad Florida Day Trip Adventure

 Some Seminoles refused to leave Florida and migrated to south Florida and the Everglades where they were hard to find.
 They became the Miccosukee Indians named after a village burned by Andrew Jackson in the early 1800s.

 The Miccosukee have been granted their territory in the Everglades called The Miccosukee Nation.
 Besides government assistance, they have their own governing authority.
 The Miccosukee have a large retail presence along I-75 with rest stops, visitor shops and exhibitions.

 The Miccosukee survived the harsh Everglades.
 They found a way of life that represented freedom even at the cost of most comforts created by generation after generation in America.
 They persist today and try to preserve their culture.

-Our trip ends at the Miccosukee School and village you will see on the south side of the Trail.
+Our Florida day trip ends at the Miccosukee School and village you will see on the south side of the Tamiami Trail.
 Perhaps you can imagine life in the swamp 150 years ago when the Miccosukee fled here.
-Even today the contrast of the swamp versus America’s playground, Miami Beach, just a few miles east is hard to visualize.
-Many Florida backroad travels we encounter have these stark contrasts.
+Even today the contrast between the swamp versus America’s playground, Miami Beach, just a few miles east, is hard to visualize.
+Many Florida backroad day trips we encounter have these stark contrasts.